Our platform uses a detailed user rights management approach, allowing you to control who can see and do certain things on the platform.

 Importantly, admins cannot view private continuous feedback messages received by other users.

-You can assign the admin role for the entire platform in Leapsome by navigating to settings > 'users & teams' find the user you would like to give admin or super admin rights and click 'edit' next to their name.
-In the window that opens you will find the option super admin, admin, or user.
-Select the role which you would like to assign and remember to click on 'Update user settings'.
-The user might have to log out and into Leapsome to gain the new access rights.
+You can assign the admin role for a user for the entire platform in Leapsome by navigating to 'Company' → 'Employees' and finding the user you would like to give admin or super-admin rights to.
+Click 'Edit' next to their name.
+In the page that opens, click on the tab 'Role' and you will see the field 'Primary role' where you can make an employee an admin, or a normal employee; Remember to click 'Save'.
+The user might have to log out and log back into Leapsome to gain the new access rights.

 Access or admin rights to specific modules